-DARE PhD candidates will undertake a cohort based learning and professional development program including advanced data science.
+The DARE PhD candidates are undertaking a cohort based learning and professional development program including advanced data science.
 Candidates may also undertake field work in rural and regional Australia as part of their one-year industry placement.
 Opportunities for conference presentations, exchange study with the Alan Turing Institute (UK) and employment in industry or government at the end of the program are also available.
 Stipends support candidatures of three years, with the opportunity to spend some of the time (up to one year) in an industry placement programme, applying their data science skills to support best possible evidence-based management of the nation’s natural resources.

 The DARE Centre is developing data science skills that can be translated across each of the three domain areas of minerals, water and biodiversity.
 Capability will be built through three core data science areas beginning with understanding the priors (or history) and data of the domain, progressing to model construction and concluding with the interpretation and information for better decision making.